 A Message from the Chair

 Collectively, faculty in the department offer classes and pursue research interests in literatures and cultures from the medieval to the contemporary periods and from all regions of the globe, with strong emphases on works from both the Global North and the Global South.
-We have an emphatic commitment to critical theory, and our faculty includes experts on continental philosophy, psychoanalysis, political theory, and postcolonial studies.
+We have an emphatic commitment to critical theory, and our faculty includes experts on continental philosophy, psychoanalysis, political theory, and postcolonial and transnational studies.
 The department houses interdisciplinary units such as the Program in Experimental Critical Theory and the Working Group in Memory Studies, and faculty work on music, film, digital culture, and social movements along with the breadth of literary genres.
-We have strong ties with—and play leadership roles in—various research centers on the UCLA campus, including the Center for African Studies, the Center for East Asian Studies, the Center for Jewish Studies, the Center for Medieval and Renaissance Studies, and the Center for South Asian and Middle Eastern Studies.
+We have strong ties with—and play leadership roles in—various research centers on the UCLA campus, including the Center for African Studies, the Center for East Asian Studies, the Center for Jewish Studies, the CMRS Center for Early Global Studies, and the Center for South Asian and Middle Eastern Studies.

 The department is dedicated to creating opportunities for both undergraduate and graduate students.
 For undergraduates, we offer a major and minor in Comparative Literature that involves both broad surveys in great works of world literature and focused thematic seminars.
 The rigorous training in critical thinking, close reading, analytical writing, and languages that the major and minor provide can open up multiple career paths in media, law, cultural policy, and public service.